-Symphony of the Lakes will present “Hobbits and Fairies” at the Winona Heritage Room on October , 2023, at 8pm.
+Symphony of the Lakes will present “Hobbits and Fairies” at the Wagon Wheel Center for the Arts on April 27, at 7pm.

 Mendelssohn: Incidental Music from A Midsummer Night’s Dream, Op.
 61 is a musical composition by Felix Mendelssohn, inspired by William Shakespeare’s play of the same name.
 Mendelssohn’s “A Midsummer Night’s Dream” music is celebrated for its imaginative quality, melodic charm, and ability to evoke the whimsy and enchantment of Shakespeare’s play.
 The incidental music, written for specific scenes in the play, features a range of compositions from dances to atmospheric pieces that enhance the storytelling.
 One of the most famous pieces from the incidental music is the “Wedding March,” often used in weddings to this day.